anandpanda3/snake_game/README.md

 Use arrow keys to control the snake's direction.
 Try to eat the food to grow longer.
 Avoid collisions with the snake's own body and the grid boundaries.
+The game ends if a collision occurs, and it can be restarted.